tum-taskforce/allium/README.md

 ```

 ## Known Issues
+* During switchover we kill the old tunnel without draining any possibly leftover Data messages.
+This may cause packet loss.
+* Circuit IDs (and to some degree tunnel IDs) are generated randomly.
+Although unlikely, there might be duplicates.
+* We don't sanitize the output from the RPS, so tunnels with loops or random cover tunnels with ourselves as destination might be possible, depending on the implementation of the RPS.

 ## Future Work
 * Revise the public interface of the library to make it more socket-like